Chinese New Year's Eve - 2020 Year of the Rat

 Chinese New Year's Eve - Animal Monster Nian

-Original meaning of Nian is related to farmer's harvest.
+The original meaning of Nian is related to farmer's harvest.
 Chinese Farmers celebrated their achievement for the past year, appreciated the gracious reward given from the god, and prayed for the same luck for the coming year.

 Nian was too strong to kill.
 Every winter night, people must stay inside the house.
 Years later, people found Nian was afraid of red, fire and noisy sound.
 So they cut red-color peach wood hanging on the door, made a campfire in the front of the door.
 When Nian approached the village, then people put the bamboo into the fire to make cracking sound.
-They also beat the metal kitchen and farming utensils to make noisy sound to scare Nian away.
+They also beat the metal kitchen and farming utensils to make noisy sounds to scare Nian away.

-People survived, celebrated and said congratulation each other on the next day.
+People survived, celebrated and said congratulation to each other on the next day.
 People felt like a restarting point after passing the disaster.
-Then, they called Guo-Nian (passing Nian) as the day before the new starting day.
+Then, they called Guo-Nian (passing Nian) the day before the new starting day.

 Chinese New Year's Eve - Busy before Dinner

-Long time ago, Chinese pasted the New Year paper-cutting arts on the windows.
-It's hard to find people doing this today, because it's required the experienced skill and lots of patience to create those art works.
+Long-time ago, Chinese pasted the New Year paper-cutting arts on the windows.
+It's hard to find people doing this today because it's required the experienced skill and lots of patience to create those artworks.
 It's also quite time-consuming to put the arts on the windows.

 Chinese New Year's day usually is close to spring, but it's very often that the weather is still cold.
-In ancient China, in order to eat the warm food, Chinese had to sit around the cooking stove for New Year's Eve dinner.
+In ancient China, in order to eat the warm food, the Chinese had to sit around the cooking stove for New Year's Eve dinner.
 That's why this dinner is also called Wei-Lu , which means "surrounding the stove".

 Chinese New Year's Eve - Reunion Dinner

-Many people will gather outside the temple after reunion dinner, everyone wants to be the first person of the year to be blessed by the God.
+Many people will gather outside the temple after reunion dinner, everyone wants to be the first person of the year to be blessed by God.
 There is the first incense stick race at many temples every year.
 One the first second of Rat hour, 11 P.M., as soon as the temple's main gate is opened, people will dash into the temple to insert the incense stick into the incense container.
 The winner will win a big Red-Envelope from the temple.
 But the most important thing is the winner will be very lucky in the coming year.

 After receiving the Red Envelopes, young people like to go outside for the vigil of the year.
-Before midnight, they gather with friends or relatives around park, riverside or tall buildings to wait for the Chinese New Year fireworks.
+Before midnight, they gather with friends or relatives around the park, riverside or tall buildings to wait for the Chinese New Year fireworks.

 Chinese New Year's Eve Before and After

 Chinese celebrates Chinese New Year for fifteen days long.
 Every single day means something in Chinese culture.
 The last day is the Lantern Festival.
-Chinese need to prepare for Chinese New Year's eve and festival for weeks.
+The Chinese need to prepare for Chinese New Year's eve and festival for weeks.
 The following articles explain the Chinese traditional background and events regarding the days before and after Chinese New Year's Eve.